 Figure 16.
-Comparison of nitrate measurements made by a sensor and nitrate concentrations modeled with WRTDS (A) and nitrate concentrations made by a sensor with continuous discharge (B); Nitrate sensor and discharge measurements are at 15 minute intervals.
+Comparison of nitrate measurements made by an in situ continuous (15-minute) sensor and nitrate concentrations modeled with WRTDS using discrete samples (A); and nitrate concentrations made by a sensor with continuous discharge (B), Nitrate sensor and discharge measurements are at 15 minute intervals.

 DISCUSSION AND CONCLUSIONS

 Nutrient loading to the Delta will undergo a change once planned upgrades to the Sacramento Regional Sanitation District facility are completed.
-Source modeling using SPARROW indicates that about 14% of the total nitrogen entering the Delta just downstream from the Sacramento River at Freeport originates from the wastewater treatment.
+Source modeling using SPARROW indicates that about 14% of the total nitrogen entering the Delta just at the location of Regional San originates from the wastewater treatment.
 The upstream sources modeled by SPARROW include all forms of nitrogen including dissolved and particulate organic nitrogen whereas the treatment plant effluent discharges nitrogen mainly in the form of ammonium.
-Although ammonium is considered a nutrient for primary productivity, estuarine concentrations above 4 micromol/L are thought to have an impact on primary productivity.
+Although ammonium is considered a nutrient for primary productivity, estuarine concentrations above 4 mM have been purported to negatively impact primary productivity (Glibert, 2010, Parker, et al., 2012).
 The amount of nitrogen currently discharged in the upper part of the Delta from wastewater treatment provides a year round source of bioavailable nitrogen which probably maintains the upper part of the estuary as a phosphorus limited system with regard to primary productivity.
-The decrease in nitrogen load after treatment plant upgrades will likely cause a shift in which nutrient limits primary productivity.
-Modeled daily molar concentrations of dissolved inorganic nitrogen and orthophosphate show ratios of bioavailable nitrogen to bioavailable phosphorus of about 18 to 20 entering during spring with declining median ratios in the summer about 10, suggesting a nitrogen limited system during the summer for the northern portion of the Delta.
+The decrease in nitrogen load after treatment plant upgrades has the potential to cause a shift in which nutrient limits primary productivity.
+Modeled daily molar concentrations of dissolved inorganic nitrogen and orthophosphate show ratios of bioavailable nitrogen to bioavailable phosphorus of about 18 to 20 entering during spring with declining median ratios in the summer about 10, suggesting a nitrogen limited system during the summer for the northern portion of the Delta above the Regional San facility.
 In contrast, molar ratios of bioavailable nitrogen to bioavailable phosphorus from the San Joaquin River are elevated throughout the year (figure 11) with median values in excess of 25 which increase to over 30 during the summer.
 The difference between the two rivers is driven by higher nitrate concentrations in the San Joaquin River relative to the Sacramento River.
 Therefore, the northern portion of the Delta will receive nitrogen limited water in the summer from the Sacramento River while the southern portion of the Delta will receive phosphorus limited water from the San Joaquin River.
 Trends in ammonium concentrations and loads decreased at both river sites, especially in the early part of the study period for the Sacramento River and more gradually at the San Joaquin.
-Modeling of these concentrations indicate that both rivers will have ammonium concentrations below 4 micromol/L after the treatment plant upgrade as the rivers enter the Delta.
+Modeling of these concentrations indicate that both rivers will have ammonium concentrations below 4 mM after the treatment plant upgrade as the rivers enter the Delta.